IraKorshunova/GenMeowth/README.md

 2. Select a time signature, instrument and tempo
 3. Generate
 4. Play

 You may skip the 1st step, but select a key signature then.
 Be careful: it may sound bad.

 ![screen](/screen.jpg)

-You can listen to the results in tracks 1-4.
+I saved some results in tracks 1-4.